How to budget money effectively?

 - The last step you have to do is to spend from the envelopes.
 Whenever you go shopping or pay your bills, take the money from the envelopes.
 Remember to stick on each category.
 Never attempt to get from other category or else you’re just fooling yourself.

 Now you know how to budget your money.
-I hope this ultimate guide helped you make your own budget.
+I hope this ultimate guide helped you a lot!

-Budgeting is not only for those who earn high paychecks rather budgeting is for everyone.
+Budgeting is not only for those who earn higher paychecks rather budgeting is for everyone.
 It doesn’t matter how much you earn.
-The important thing is you know how to budget your income.
+The important thing is you know how to budget and allocate your money..

 If you want to achieve all your financial goals, all you have to do is to manage your money in a right way.
 Budget!
 Budget!
 Budget!
-This is the only thing you have to do to avoid overspending your money.
+This is the only thing you have to do to avoid overspending.

 You should be very careful on your money because it’s your biggest asset.
-If you don’t manage it properly, it will go away and will never come back just like your crush.
+If you don’t manage it properly, it will go away and will never come back.

 In summary, knowing how to budget is extremely important because it helps you act like a business.
 It treats your personal finances as a business, you know exactly how much is coming in and you have a very good idea of how much is coming out which helps you build a more realistic budget and it allows you to allocate every single amount of your money into investments or assets that will eventually help you build wealth.